Photonico/About/A Journey into the Unknown.md

 * [book] Statistical Physics of Fields by Mehran Kardar

-* [lecture] MIT 8.333 Statistical Physics of Particles by Mehran Kardar at MIT
+* [lecture] MIT8.333 Statistical Physics of Particles by Mehran Kardar at MIT

-* [lecture] MIT 8.334 Statistical Physics of Fields by Mehran Kardar at MIT
+* [lecture] MIT8.334 Statistical Physics of Fields by Mehran Kardar at MIT

 * [book] Statistical Mechanic by Werner Krauth